٩(˘◡˘)۶ Dylan's Webpage

 I develop computational methods to study the evolution of new (i.e. evolutionarily young) genes and to identify candidates for functional investigation.
 I am broadly interested in studying gene origination through computational, functional, and theoretical investigations.

 My thesis research combines computational genomics and functional experiments in Drosophila species to explore a fundamental and important topic in evolutionary biology: how does a gene originate and evolve?
-I am currently investigating how recently evolved genes, especially those that have arisen de novo, utilize existing translational machinery to translate novel proteins and the imperfection of genic evolution.
-I also study the effects of gene age on various aspects of genomic evolution and the roles new genes have in phenotypic evolution in flowering plants (Oryza, Arabidopsis) and animals (Drosophila).
+By studying translational regulation of new genes and the evolution of non-coding RNAs I aim to broaden our understanding of genomic conflict and the functional and evolutionary diversity of transfer RNA.